 This specificity doesn’t just need to be tied to the individual.
 Learning doesn’t happen in a vacuum; there’s always a company initiative, economic change, cultural/social event affecting your learners.
 You can tie this to personalisation to make ‘push’ and ‘pull’ work together stealing something else from marketing: a multichannel approach.
 For example, one week you could send out a broad informative email informing your learners about a specific trend in their industry.
 The next week, each learner could get a Slack or MS Teams message with learning recommendations relevant to that trend while simultaneously tailored to the individual’s own learning signature.

 With that much ‘pull’, the gentlest of ‘pushes’ is enough to get your people engaged.
-And although the personalisation might seem a massive effort, it’s really not.

 This is one of the main barriers to consistent engagement and, unfortunately, the most complicated to break down.
 Changing a company’s culture in any measurable way is a very tricky business, requiring high level buy-in alongside groundswell.
 Senior buy-in is the hardest to get and, in a catch-22, can sometimes only be bought by evidence of a successful learning initiative.
 That being said, L&D can still use ‘pull’ tactics, encouraging small behavioural shifts that can evolve into longer lasting cultural changes.